fabiomattei/rubygtkfun/_posts/2020-06-20-box-container.md

 Today we are going to introduce the **Box**.

-The Box container allow me to position a set of widgets in a row.
+The Box container allows me to position a set of widgets in a row.
 The row can be vertical or horizontal.

 {% highlight ruby %}
 #!/usr/bin/ruby